Vinifera-Developers/Vinifera/docs/User-Interface.md

 ## Hotkey Commands

+Vinifera modifies the vanilla "Deploy" keyboard command to work with air transports and carryalls.

 ### `[ ]` Place Building

 - Enters the manual placement mode when a building is complete and pending on the sidebar.
 Defaults to `Z`.